mhalvers/RBRproc/README.md

 % extract the 4th profile for this example profile = profiles(4);

+% despike the fluorometer and turbidity profiles.
+Use an 11 point
+% median filter to find the spikes, and replace them with NaN profile = despikeRBR(profile,{'Chlorophyll','Turbidity'},'median',11,'NaN');

 % low pass filter (filtfilt) T/C with running 3 pt triangular window profile = filterRBR(profile,{'Temperature','Conductivity'},3);